pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-16-deno-a-breath-of-fresh-air-for-the-server-side-javascript.md

 photo: "2021-08-16.jpg"
 ---

-There is a great reason why [JavaScript is the most used programming language](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-programming-scripting-and-markup-languages) in the world — easy-to-learn, powerful front-end and back-end technology.
-I used JavaScript for years on the browser, but since I moved to the server-side, [Node.js](https://nodejs.org/en/) is the technology I use most often.
-Even though I use other programming languages (recently mainly Go), JavaScript is the one that keeps me excited the most.
+There's a great reason why [JavaScript is the most used programming language](https://insights.stackoverflow.com/survey/2021#section-most-popular-technologies-programming-scripting-and-markup-languages) in the world — easy-to-learn, powerful front-end and back-end technology.
+I have used JavaScript for years on the browser, but since I moved to the server-side, [Node.js](https://nodejs.org/en/) is the technology I use most often.
+Even though I use other programming languages (recently mainly Go), JavaScript is the one that keeps me the most excited.

 ![Deno artwork](/photos/2021-08-16-1.jpg)

 Speaking of exciting things, I recently tried something new — [Deno](https://deno.land), made by the original creator of Node.js, Ryan Dahl.
-It is his successor project that aims to fix all [regrettable things from the Node.js](https://youtu.be/M3BM9TB-8yA) design.
+It's his successor project that aims to fix all [regrettable things from the Node.js](https://youtu.be/M3BM9TB-8yA) design.
 Let me share with you why I like it so much!

 ## Just like on the Web

-If you are coming from the browser land, Deno will feel familiar to you.
+If you're coming from the browser land, Deno will feel familiar to you.
 ECMAScript modules are fully supported, and it works as it does on the front-end.
 Most of the methods from the browser are also available in Deno.
 No need for `npm install node-fetch` because [`fetch`](https://doc.deno.land/builtin/stable#fetch) is already there.

 ```js
 import { format } from "https://cdn.skypack.dev/date-fns";